• History

 SIR RICHARD WHITTINGTON (1358–1423)

 He was a resident in London in 1379, when he subscribed to a city loan.
-He was thrice Lord Mayor of London and took a leading part in London affairs.
+He served as Lord Mayor of London for four terms, three elected and one appointed, and took a leading part in London and the Nation's affairs.
+He served as Master of the Mercers' Company three times and left his fortune to charity, administered by the Mercers.
+His significant philanthropy continues to this day, and his Livery Company, The Mercers, became ranked No.1 of the Great 12 Livery Companies of the City of London.
 He was knighted by Henry V for his financial services.

 SIR THOMAS MORE (1478–1535)